NJ residents say they're waiting for Ida aid 9 months later

 Speeding up disbursement would require better communication between the federal government and the public, Kim said.
 He added that congressional oversight could help with that.

-Shirley Eosso, a resident of Basking Ridge, whose basement and garage flooded during Ida, said she got $249.99 from FEMA as well as some assistance through a flood insurance policy she carried.
-She was at the event Wednesday she said to speak up for people who couldn't afford to take off work because they might need the time to deal with the next flood that might happen.
+Shirley Eosso's basement and garage in Basking Ridge flooded during Ida.
+She said she got $249.99 from FEMA as well as some assistance through a flood insurance policy she carried.
+She said she attended the event Wednesday to speak up for people who couldn't afford to take off work.

 “The process is broken.
 The money is there.
 How do we get it to the people who need it?” she said.